 China-U.S. High-Level Dialogue on Energy and Climate Change

-WRI has directed a Track II Experts’ Dialogue between China and the United States since September 2015, when delegates gathered to discuss shared climate and energy concerns in advance of the final negotiations of the Paris Agreement.
+WRI has directed an Expert Dialogue between China and the U.S. since September 2015, when delegates gathered to discuss shared climate and energy concerns in advance of the final negotiations of the Paris Agreement.
 The dialogue takes place annually, alternating between the U.S. and China.
 In April 2024, stakeholders convened in person in Beijing.
 The dialogue brought together U.S.- and China-based experts and policymakers to discuss opportunities to accelerate independent and collaborative climate action.
 Dialogue sessions focused on several key issues, including methane monitoring and mitigation, carbon capture and storage (CCUS), energy efficiency and climate finance.
-Working groups on CCUS and power sector decarbonization met over the course of 2023-2024, informing the work of dialogue.
+Working groups on CCUS and power sector decarbonization met over the course of 2023-2024, helping inform the agenda and discussion of the dialogue.

 Europe-U.S. High-Level Dialogue on Climate Change

-Since 2020, WRI has co-convened a High-Level Dialogue series in partnership with the European Climate Foundation, bringing together United States and European participants.
-Virtual and in-person dialogues are held tri-annually.
-High-ranking government officials, as well as academics and civil society, join to tackle the most pressing issues and concerns facing both regions related to the climate.
+Since 2020, WRI has co-convened a High-Level Dialogue series in partnership with the European Climate Foundation, bringing together U.S. and European participants.
+Virtual and in-person dialogues are held three times a year.
+High-ranking government officials, as well as academics and civil society, join to tackle the most pressing climate-related issues and concerns facing both regions.
 Participants work toward joint action and collaborative solutions on a range of topics, including international climate progress, transatlantic industrial policy and trade implications, reforming multilateral development banks and debt architecture, heavy industry decarbonization and critical minerals.
-Additionally, WRI convenes expert roundtables on relevant issues to increase the depth of information exchanged and bring lessons from a broader set of stakeholders to high-level dialogue participants.
+WRI also convenes expert roundtables on relevant issues to increase the depth of information exchanged and bring lessons from a broader set of stakeholders to high-level dialogue participants.

-In September 2024, the dialogue took place in person during New York City Climate Week.
-Representatives from the U.S. and Europe met in several sessions focused on the 2035 Nationally Determined Contributions, the New Collective Quantified Goal, and how transatlantic trade can be used to improve climate outcomes.
+In September 2024, the dialogue took place in person during Climate Week NYC.
+Representatives from the U.S. and Europe met in several sessions focused on the 2035 Nationally Determined Contributions, the New Collective Quantified Goal and how transatlantic trade can be used to improve climate outcomes.

-The EU-U.S. Dialogue is conducted with support from the William and Flora Hewlett Foundation.
+The Europe-U.S. Dialogue is conducted with support from the William and Flora Hewlett Foundation.

-WRI has supported a Track II Experts’ Dialogue between India and the United States since 2010.
-Annual convenings are held yearly, alternating between the U.S. and India, bringing together high-level civil society and academic experts.
-WRI hosts two working groups associated with this dialogue focused on cooling and hydrogen.
-In March 2024, U.S. and Indian delegates met in New Delhi for the 13th India-U.S. Track II Dialogue on Climate Change and Energy.
+WRI has supported an Expert Dialogue between India and the U.S. since 2010.
+The convenings are held yearly, alternating between the U.S. and India, bringing together high-level civil society and academic experts.
+As part of the dialogue, WRI hosts two working groups focused on cooling and hydrogen.
+In March 2024, U.S. and Indian delegates met in New Delhi for the 13th India-U.S. Dialogue on Climate Change and Energy.
 The dialogue sessions covered a wide range of topics, including hydrogen, heat resilience and cooling, trade, critical minerals and climate finance.

-The India-U.S. Track II Dialogue is conducted in collaboration with and supported by the Aspen Institute, with additional support from ClimateWorks Foundation and William and Flora Hewlett Foundation.
+The India-U.S. Dialogue is conducted in collaboration with and supported by the Aspen Institute, with additional support from ClimateWorks Foundation and the William and Flora Hewlett Foundation.

 Cover image by Salya T/Unsplash